obahareth/my-mac-os/README.md

   <img src="https://i.imgur.com/9Xeqsvy.png" width="400" alt="img">

-#### [Pipefy](https://pipefy.com) - Automation on boards and forms

-- When I need something like Trello but with a lot more automation/power (e.g. having a public form, sending emails when things move to a certain column, triggering other actions, etc.)

 #### [1Password](https://1password.com) - Password manager

 - Generate all of my passwords with it and keep everything in a secured and encrypted vault kept secure by a master password and two factor authentication.